Fast and Versatile Thermo-osmotic Flows with a Pinch of Salt

-\paragraph{Conclusions --} We proposed here an analytical framework aimed at predicting the thermo-osmotic response of aqueous electrolytes.
-While the standard picture relates the response to the ion electrostatic enthalpy in the electrical double layer close to charged walls, we show that this contribution to the interfacial enthalpy excess is generally negligible as compared to the contributions of water and of ion solvation.
-The competition between these two latter terms and the impact of the hydrodynamic boundary condition leads to a rich phenomenology that we illustrate here.
-First, our theory predicts a transition between a thermophobic behavior at low salt concentrations to a thermophilic behavior at high salt concentrations.
-Such a transition has also been observed in thermophoresis experiments, and is commonly attributed to the existence of a thermopotential which is, however, limited to particular boundary conditions imposing no ionic fluxes in the bulk liquid.
-In contrast, our interpretation of the change of sign is more general and independent on the nanofluidic channel boundary conditions.
-Second, we predict that intense thermally induced flows, comparable to those predicted using very specific channel walls such as carbon nanotubes, should be generated by employing common and affordable charged surfaces, and by playing with the salt concentration.
-These predictions call for future experimental verification, and could be exploited for the design of innovative solutions for heat harvesting applications.
+We proposed here an analytical framework aimed at predicting the thermo-osmotic response of aqueous electrolytes for a wide range of nanofluidic systems and experimental conditions.
+While the standard picture relates the response to the ion electrostatic enthalpy in the electrical double layer close to charged walls, we show first that this contribution to the interfacial enthalpy may be negligible when compared to the water contribution for a broad range of parameters, and second that it should be slightly lowered due to the depletion of ions from the solid surface.

+The competition between the modified electrostatic and water contributions and the impact of the hydrodynamic boundary condition leads to a rich phenomenology that we illustrated here.
+First, our theory predicts a higher thermo-osmotic response at low $\debye$ than the one expected from only considering the electrostatic contribution.
+Second, the proposed model also predicts a transition between a thermophobic behavior at low salt concentrations to a thermophilic behavior at high salt concentrations for intermediate wettings.
+Such transition has also been observed in thermophoresis experiments \cite{Gaeta1982,Putnam2005,Wurger2008}, and is commonly attributed to the existence of a thermopotential which is, however, limited to particular boundary conditions imposing no ionic fluxes in the bulk liquid.
+In contrast, our interpretation of the change of sign is more general and independent on the nanofluidic channel boundary conditions, and opens the way to manipulate thermally induced nanoscale flows with a pinch of salt.
+Third, we predict intense thermally induced flows for slipping systems, with orders of magnitude comparable to the ones reported from MD simulations of water thermo-osmosis in CNTs \cite{Oyarzua2017,Fu2018} or on uncharged planar walls \cite{Ganti2017,Fu2017}.
+Therefore, our analysis predicts that very strong thermo-osmotic flows can be obtained not only for special systems such as carbon nanotubes, but also with more common hydrophobic charged surfaces, paving the way to explore other common and affordable charged surfaces ensuring the absence of a liquid stagnant layer at the interface so that slip can boost the response.